googlearchive/blaze_compiler/proposal.md

 New Schema keywords developed for firebase
 - DONE constraint to translation into security rules (should be expressed in 2.0 rule expression syntax)
 - DONE $var handling
-- example/nonexample for inline testing
+- DONE example/nonexample for inline testing

 ###Meta-schema